ctkelley/NotebookSIAMFANL/README.md

 Sundials is a suite of solvers from Lawrence Livermore National Laboratory that is designed for scalable performance on high-end supercomputers.
-This is a very important project, but not one designed for a novice to understand.
+This is a well-done (by the very best people) and important project, but not one designed for a novice to understand.